Sunday, July 25, 2021

 If justification is "not of ourselves" and "not as a result of works" (Ephesians 2:8-9), then that means faith alone is the instrumental cause of justification before God.
 There are no good deeds that can save us from eternal condemnation.

 Elsewhere, the Apostle Paul says, "not by works of righteousness which we have done" (Titus 3:5).
+The New Revised Standard Version renders that phrase as, "not by any works of righteousness that we have done."
 He continues on that thought with a stark contrast, "but according to his mercy he saved us."
 This dichotomy is prevalent throughout the writings of Paul.
 He would most definitely have condemned the sacramental system of justification taught by the Church of Rome.

 Tuesday, January 19, 2021